dvoraka/pygl-test/README.md

 # Introduction

 Fixed pipeline OpenGL test.
-It is prototype which led to [another one](https://github.com/dvoraka/pygl-prototype) with programmable pipeline.
+It is a prototype which led to [another one](https://github.com/dvoraka/pygl-prototype) with programmable pipeline.
 Not everything is implemented yet and maybe never will be, but it can be fun to play with code.

-You can go forward with Up, remove and insert blocks with mouse buttons a and go up with Page up.
+You can go forward with Up, remove and insert blocks with mouse buttons and go up with Page up.
 If you get stuck somewhere, press Page up.

 ## Run test

 You need Python 2.7 to run and it's good to have virtualenv package.

-Install dependencies:
+##### Install dependencies:

 ```
 $ pip install -r requirements.txt
 ```
-Run:
+##### Run:
 ```
 $ ./gltest.py
 ```